 If that’s the case, you should check out this video from Canada, which also offers a more in-depth analysis on sandbag construction.

-80% of the population lives near a coast.
+80% of the population lives near the coast.
 If you haven’t prepared for hurricanes, get the step-by-step guide on how to prepare for any disaster.